Toddses/capify-press/README.md

 # capify-press

-A framework for installing and deploying WordPress websites with Capistrano 3.
+A framework for managing WordPress websites with multiple server environments using Capistrano 3.

 ## Requirements